BuildIso/pkgdb2.0/README.md

 To create your token, go to this link https://github.com/settings/tokens then click on generate a new token (classic).
 Check the repo box.
 The token name is not important, you can name it whatever you want.

 # Where is my exe after installing MyGame in pkgdb2.0?
-Go to the link that the terminal gave you (Installer downloaded to: ...), look for the name you installed, you will see a .bin (MyGame_VERSION.bin), but how to turn the .bin into a .exe is very simple!
-Change the extension from .bin to .exe
+Go to the link that the terminal gave you (Installer downloaded to: ...).

+# !!Warning!!
+Please do not run the application with administrator rights.
+The tests were carried out on 04/11/2026.
+Be careful when you create with the create command, please really configure your terminal in $HOME, or otherwise launch cmd.exe, type cd $HOME or something else, and launch pkgdb2.0.exe by typing in your terminal configured in PATH $HOME: pkgdb2.0.exe or type "C:\Path\To\pkgdb2.0.exe".